barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

         <tr>
           <td>
             <ul>
-              <li>When I took IELTS, I scored 8.5 in Reading and 7 in Writing.</li>
+              <li>When I took IELTS, I scored 8.5 in Reading and 7 in Writing.
+Thus I believe that I have sufficient skills in both areas.</li>
               <li>Placeholder</li>
             </ul>
           </td>
           <td>
             <ul>
-              <li>Finding myself in a country where English is used on a regular basis, I have an excellent opportunity to practice writing it regularly.</li>
+              <li>Finding myself in a country where English is used on a regular basis, I have an excellent opportunity to practice writing and reading it regularly.</li>
-              <li>My university offers a service called [Study Skills Plus](http://web.anglia.ac.uk/anet/studyskillsplus/) which I could use to improve in these areas.</li>
+              <li>My university offers a service called <a href="http://web.anglia.ac.uk/anet/studyskillsplus/">Study Skills Plus</a>, which I could use to improve in these areas, especially Academic Writing.</li>
             </ul>
           </td>
         </tr>